libertylocked/GTAVMod_Speedometer/README.md

 4. The speedometer still won't show up?
 Check the ScriptHookVDotNet.log in game root directory and paste me the related logs.

 ##CHANGELOG SINCE 2.0:
+- v2.1.1: Fixed issues with some nightly builds of Script Hook V .NET
 - v2.1.0: Added 0-100kph(62mph) timer and max speed recorder
 - v2.0.3: Fixed "Reload" and "Restore to Default" buttons.
 - v2.0.2: Added "Font Style" to display settings.